gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 Well, there you have it.
 A tangible, step-by-step plan to get out of the finicky situation that's a complex legacy C++ codebase.
 I have just finished going through that at work on a project, and it's become much more bearable to work on it now.
 I have seen coworkers, who previously would not have come within a 10 mile radius of the codebase, now make meaningful contributions.
 So it feels great.

-There are important topics that I wanted to mention but in the end did not, such as fuzzing, dependency scanning for vulnerabilities, etc. Maybe for the next article!
+There are important topics that I wanted to mention but in the end did not, such as the absolute necessity of being able to run the code in a debugger locally, fuzzing, dependency scanning for vulnerabilities, etc. Maybe for the next article!

 If you go through this on a project, and you found this article helpful, shoot me an email!
 It's nice to know that it helped someone.